- Follow our global Twitter account at @refugees and find and follow your local UNHCR country office account

 To allow developers to create useful tools, we have opened up our data portal.
 Information can be accessed either through our open API or downloaded as csv files.
 For information about population statistics since 1951, please search our population stats site.
 For protection reasons, some data has been redacted.

-To help children of all ages learn about refugee issues, we have produced a range of teaching materials and setup an online group for teachers to swap ideas and discuss lesson plans.
-To find out more and to sign up, visit Exchange.
+To help children of all ages learn about refugee issues, we have produced a range of teaching materials and selected online resources for teachers.
+To find out more and to sign up, visit our Teaching about Refugees pages.

 Help rebuild lives